kevincasey1222/graph-jumpcloud/docs/jupiterone.md

 resource relationships.
 Customers authorize access by creating an API token in your target JumpCloud account and providing that credential to JupiterOne.

+## JumpCloud + JupiterOne Integration Benefits

+- Visualize JumpCloud users and groups in the JupiterOne graph.
+- Map JumpCloud users to employees in your JupiterOne account.
+- Monitor changes to JumpCloud users and groups using JupiterOne alerts.
+- Create an employee entity that is used to map users across your organization to an employee via a matching email property.

+## How it Works

+- JupiterOne periodically fetches JumpCloud users and SSO assets to update the graph.
+- Write JupiterOne queries to review and monitor updates to the graph.
+- Configure alerts to take action when the JupiterOne graph changes.

+## Requirements

+- JupiterOne requires an API key used to authenticate with the JumpCloud account.
+- You must have permission in JupiterOne to install new integrations.

 ## Support

 If you need help with this integration, please contact